kklmn/ParSeq/README.md

 Package ParSeq is a python software library for <ins>Par</ins>allel execution of <ins>Seq</ins>uential data analysis.
-It implements a general analysis framework with an adjustable data model (supports grouping, renaming, moving and drag-and-drop), plotters for 1D, 2D and 3D data, cross-data analysis routines and flexible widget work space suitable for single- and multi-screen computers.
-It also gives a structure to implement particular analysis pipelines as relatively lightweight Python packages.
+It implements a general analysis framework that consists of transformation nodes -- intermediate stops along the data pipeline to visualize data, display status and provide user input -- and transformations that connect the nodes.
+It provides an adjustable data model (supports grouping, renaming, moving and drag-and-drop), tunable data format definitions, plotters for 1D, 2D and 3D data, cross-data analysis routines and flexible widget work space suitable for single- and multi-screen computers.
+It also defines a structure to implement particular analysis pipelines as relatively lightweight Python packages.

 ParSeq is intended for synchrotron based techniques, first of all spectroscopy.